NewsWhip/slate/source/index.html.md

 This documentation is open source.
 If you've found any errors, typos or would like to improve this document, feel free to send us a pull request: [GitHub](http://github.com/NewsWhip/slate).

+On 16th February 2018 LinkedIn removed share metrics from their API.
+This means that:

+  - No LinkedIn share data is available for posts tracked by NewsWhip from that date onwards.

+  - LinkedIn share data is incomplete for posts between the 9th February and the 16th February, as we will have been unable to refresh it as usual.

 # Authentication

 All NewsWhip API endpoints require an API key.
 Your API key should be passed with each `GET` or `POST` request as a Query String.